Elissa Mood MSc MBACP Lev 4 Dip Counselling Lev 6 Dip Relationship Counselling

 Work with couples

 As with individual work, my aim is to create a safe space in which you feel able to open up about the problems which have brought you to counselling, and to share with each other and with me how you would like your relationship to be.
 Many people learn how to be in relationships from observing others (often our parents) and we often do not realise we are repeating patterns and behaviours in current relationships which do not serve us.
 One partner may have learned, for example, to withdraw when feeling criticised or vulnerable, and to not share how they feel.
 This may be confusing for the other partner, or make them feel scared because the withdrawal feels like a rejection.
-This can create a ‘dance’ between the two partners, where both are avoiding each other, or one is anxiously trying to get the other’s attention and affection, whilst the other has ‘shut down’ emotionally.
+Dynamics such as these create a kind of ‘dance’ between the two partners (e.g. where both are avoiding each other; or one is anxiously trying to get the other’s attention and affection, whilst the other has ‘shut down’ emotionally).

 What to expect in your first counselling session

-In our first session I begin by asking you a few practical questions (e.g. contact details, health issues and medication).
+In our first session I begin by explaining the boundaries to confidentiality, and asking you a few practical questions (e.g. contact details, health issues and medication).
 You will then have a chance to offload and tell me more about what's been troubling you.
 This opportunity to share your problems with someone trained to listen without judgment, advice or opinions can in itself be enormously therapeutic, and provide a feeling of relief and hope.
 We will also be able to discuss what you hope to gain from counselling in this session, so we have a clear map to follow if you decide to continue with me as your counsellor.
-This first session is free, so you have an opportunity to decide if I’m the right person for you, before any financial outlay.

 If I don't feel I can give you the help you need, I should be able to refer you to someone who can.
 If you feel comfortable and are happy to continue with me, we can set up a second session, and will continue to see each other on a weekly/fortnightly/monthly or ad hoc basis, according to your needs.